-Mandviwalla holds a BSc in Systems Engineering from Boston University, a MBA from the Peter F. Drucker School of Management at Claremont Graduate University, and a Ph.D. in Management Information Systems from the Programs in Information Science at Claremont Graduate University.
+Mandviwalla has received the Association for Information Systems (AIS) Award for Outstanding Contribution to Information Systems Education, AIS Technology Challenge Award, IBM E-Business Award, Claremont Graduate University Alumni Hall of Fame award, and the Fox School Musser Excellence in Faculty Service award.
+He holds a BSc in Systems Engineering from Boston University, MBA from the Peter F. Drucker School of Management, and Ph.D. from the Programs in Information Science at Claremont Graduate University.

 Fox School of Business, Temple University